Speaking through the prophet Isaiah, the Lord continues to call out to invite all of us to taste and see that He is good.

 But it shall accomplish what I please,

 It is all too easy to get distracted and upset in life by the challenges and conflicts of the day.
 Suddenly, we find ourselves with a negative or anxious attitude – fear and anger may sprout up and cause us and others discomfort.
 Unmet expectations may create resentments.
-A perfectly good day is now on the rocks.
+A perfectly good day can now be cast upon the rocks.

-When this happens, we have a solution.
+When this happens, we do have a solution.
 God’s word can be like a shower for our soul.
-The waters of His word wash over us like a flood of love and forgiveness, telling us, “Be still and know that I am God”.
-They give us a renewed perspective, and tell us, “It is OK.
+The waters of His word wash over us with a flood of love and forgiveness, telling us, “Be still and know that I am God” (Psalm 46:10).
+The word gives us a renewed perspective, and tell us, “It is OK.
 I love you.
-I have you in My hand – it will all work out.”
+I have you in My hands – it will all work out.”
 We begin to calm down and can make amends with others for any damage we have done.
+We have peace in the presence of Christ.

 When Jesus met a Samaritan woman at the well in John 4, He told her of a water that springs up within the soul and grows into eternal life.
-This is the Living Water which brings forth a life-saving faith in Christ.
+This is the Living Water which brings forth a life-saving faith.
 When we drink of this water, the cares and trials of the world that had previously overwhelmed us fade into the background.
 We are no longer in their grip as we are settled and calmed by the wonder and splendor of God.
-We can rest and have peace, knowing that whatever is troubling us will be handled by His presence, power, and love.
+We can rest and have peace, knowing that whatever is troubling us, it will be handled by His presence.
 He will bring healing, wholeness, and freedom, and restore us to a full and abundant life.

-Later, Jesus called out to a crowd of people inviting them to come to the waters.
+Jesus also called out to the crowd, inviting them to come to the living waters.

 Come to the waters!
-Drink, wash, bath, unwind.
+Drink, wash, be bathed in His love, unwind from the cares of this world.
 He loves us and wants to shower us with His blessings.

-May we all draw from the Water of Life today to calm our spirits and remove our anxieties and fear.
+May we all draw from the Water of Life today to calm our spirits, remove our anxieties, and replace our fears with a peace that passes all understanding.

 Reflection

-Lord, teach us to understand and meditate upon Your word.
-Prosper it to speak to each of us with a unique message of tenderness and love.
+Lord, teach us to read, understand, and to focus upon Your word.
+Prosper it to speak over each of us with a unique message of tenderness and love.
 Let Your cleansing waters wash over our souls and fill us with the Living Water of Your Holy Spirit.
-May it well up within us, bringing peace to our souls and a blessing to those around us.
+May your Spirit well up within us, bringing peace to our souls and a blessing to those around us.
 In Jesus’ name we pray, Amen.